PPRPMU/Facilitron-ICS-Total-Hours/README.txt

 NOT GOING TO WORK ON CITY WIFI

-You can generate an approriate data file from sharepoint by setting up a view for all school permits in the date range you're interested in.
+You can generate an appropriate data file from sharepoint by setting up a view for all school permits in the date range you're interested in.
 Once you have the view, just export to excel and save the query as a csv.